This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Vietnamese beef pho is a hearty but light soup that's packed with flavor!
 Spices like cardamom and cloves with onion and ginger bring out the natural, delicious taste of the tender cuts of beef.

-Our Instant Pot Pho is not the authentic pho experience, but it’s our quick and easy pressure cooker version that you will love!
+This Instant Pot Beef Pho is not the authentic pho experienc, but it's my quick and easy pressure cooker version that I know you will love as much as my family.

 Serve it with rice noodles and bean sprouts, along with some fresh basil and jalapeño, for an intensely flavorful meal.
 This pressure cooker pho can even be made keto-friendly, like our beef and broccoli recipe!